Bhagavan

 The word Bhagavan (भगवान्; Bhagavā), also spelt as Bhagwan (sometimes translated in English as "Lord", "God"), is an epithet within Indian religions used to denote figures of religious worship.
 In Hinduism it is used to signify a deity or an avatar, particularly for Krishna and Vishnu in Vaishnavism, Shiva in Shaivism and Durga or Adi Shakti in Shaktism.
 In Jainism the term refers to the Tirthankaras, and in Buddhism to the Buddha.

 In many parts of India and South Asia, Bhagavan represents the concept of a universal God or Divine to Hindus who are spiritual and religious but do not worship a specific deity.

 In bhakti school literature, the term is typically used for any deity to whom prayers are offered.
 A particular deity is often the devotee's one and only Bhagavan.
-The female equivalent of Bhagavān is Bhagavati.
+The female equivalent of Bhagavān is Bhagavatī.
 To some Hindus, the word Bhagavan is an abstract, genderless concept of God.

 In Buddhism's Pali and Sanskrit scriptures, the term is used to denote The Buddha, referring him as Bhagavā or Bhagavān (translated with the phrase "Lord" or "The Blessed One").
 The term Bhagavan is also found in Theravada, Mahayana and Tantra Buddhist texts.